Loading…

 The second is service delivery and contact centres — citizen and business enquiries, eligibility triage, complaints handling.
 Higher pay-off, more sensitive.

 The third is frontline operational AI — child safety, emergency services, transport, justice, regulation.
-Highest value, highest risk, slowest path.
+Highest value, highest risk, slowest path — the same caution that applies to clinical settings such as mental health services.

 In 2026, most agencies — APS, state and large councils — are doing the first layer at scale, piloting the second, and being deliberately careful with the third.